 Other skills required

-Apart from having a high school diploma and certifications, you must possess good customer service and communication skills to become a pharmacy technician.
-You should also have knowledge about basic mathematics and spelling.
-Also, having excellent reading skills is a must if you're really consider this career.
+Apart from having a high school diploma and the necessary national certifications, you must possess good customer service skills of which listening and communication alongside with strong PC skills (Excel, Word and Outlook) is a must to become a pharmacy technician.

 Additionally you should have strong math skills including basic algebra with some employers seeking a math proficiency exam score of 80%.
 Finally in hospital settings you are expected to be proficient in operating and maintaining minor equipment as well as lifting patients.